 A sales objection is anything that has the potential to derail a sale.

-It can be a lack of understanding on the client’s part, the fact that they have not fully disclosed their situation to you, or that you have not fully explained how your product can benefit them and their family, leading to doubts or a series of questions in their minds.
+All of these can lead to doubts or a series of questions in their minds.
 Sales are lost all the time for these and many other reasons.